pharaox/carnalitas_sex/README.md

 ## Localization

-This mod is currently available in English and Chinese (translated by [@Dark_Crow](https://www.loverslab.com/profile/10396935-dark_crow/)).
+This mod is currently available in English, Chinese (translated by [@Dark_Crow](https://www.loverslab.com/profile/10396935-dark_crow/)), and French (translated by [@don-vip](https://github.com/don-vip)).
 For other languages, it uses the original English text as a placeholder.

 ## Links